-The church of San Martino at the immediate eastern side of the town centre is one of the oldest churches in the region and was first mentioned in the 11th century.
+The Church of San Martino at the immediate eastern side of the town centre is one of the oldest churches in the region and was first mentioned in the 11th century.
 It underwent renovations in the 15th century but then was actually completely demolished in 1822 and rebuilt from scratch.

 Just outside the town on the south side is the Madonna del Frassino Sanctuary dating from the beginning of the 16th century and renovated at the turn of the 20th century.
 The sanctuary houses a statue of the Madonna and also works by Paolo Farinati and Andrea Bertanza.
-The impressive 17th century frescoes of the facade are by Bernardone Muttone il Giovane.
+The impressive 17th-century frescoes of the facade are by Bernardone Muttone il Giovane.

-It is a place of pilgrimage and devotion but unfortunately the autostrada has since been built adjacent and it has therefore lost the peaceful silence it must once have offered.
+It is a place of pilgrimage and devotion but unfortunately, the autostrada has since been built adjacent and it has therefore lost the peaceful silence it must once have offered.

 Over in the city of Brescia, there is the Mille Miglia Museum of vintage automobiles.
-Peschiera is also on the route of the associated 'Mille Miglia' car rally every May.
+Peschiera is also on the route of the associated Mille Miglia car rally every May.

-Although it's a run for old classic models it also includes more modern types that have some character or panache about them.
+Although it's a run for old classic models, it also includes more modern types that have some character or panache about them.
 But most will be old sports cars with lots of Lancias, MGs, Bentleys and some Daimlers and Beetles passing by too.

 That was an enjoyable evening watching the charming old automobiles pass by with drivers waving, people clapping and cheering and hooters blowing.
 Great fun.

-It was a grebe with its distinctive plumage of orange coloured dashes on feathers that pointed out backwards on the side of its head.
-It was amazing to watch as it was so expert at swimming in an aquadynamic search and glide through the water that it seemed almost like a fish.
+It was a grebe with its distinctive plumage of orange-coloured dashes on feathers that pointed out backwards on the side of its head.
+It was amazing to watch, as it was so expert at swimming in an aquadynamic search and glide through the water that it seemed almost like a fish.

 But I really got into the little guy's efforts, so much so that I pulled out my mobile phone and started timing him with the stop-watch facility.
-I almost felt like his personal trainer mentally encouraging and cajoling him into pushing the limits, stretching the boundaries and staying on course on the road of the relentless pursuit of excellence.
+I almost felt like his personal trainer, mentally encouraging and cajoling him into pushing the limits, stretching the boundaries and staying on course on the road of the relentless pursuit of excellence.